Azure/Industrial-IoT/deploy/helm/azure-industrial-iot/README.md

 for storing data protection keys.

 You can specify the name of Azure Storage Container to be used for storing keys or the value will default to `dataprotection`.
-If it doesn't already exist, this Azure Storage Container will be created automatically on startup of `frontend` component.
+If it doesn't already exist, this Azure Storage Container will be created automatically on startup of `engineeringTool` component.
 Configuration parameter for data protection Azure Storage Container is `azure.storageAccount.container.dataProtection.name`.